 But in the fall and spring, they tend to stay home, with the exception of business travellers, who want the perks that a full-service airline brings.

-That logic is driving Air Canada’s evolution, as it concentrates more and more on getting frequent travellers to its hubs, and from there on to major destinations around the world.
+That logic is driving Air Canada’s evolution.
+The country’s largest carrier is concentrating more and more on getting frequent travellers to its hubs.
+From there, passengers connect to major destinations around the world.
 As Air Canada released their first quarter results Monday, executives said they thought they were hitting on a winning strategy.

 “We’ve worked hard to try to make this business less seasonal and less dependent only on [summer travel],” said Calin Rovinescu, Air Canada’s President and CEO.
 “I think that our model, the flexibility of the fleet, the fact that it’s got all these different aircraft that can substitute, make money in different markets at different times.”